 - We may collect some information about you, as described in this policy, but you can control how much you share about yourself.

 - We do not knowingly collect information from children under 18 years of age.

 - We will not sell your personal information but may share such information with third-party service providers in order to streamline functions on our behalf.
 If we use a third-party, they will be vetted to ensure they protect your information.

 - We may collect, use and share aggregate, anonymous information about our users.

 - In certain legal situations, we may be compelled to disclose your personal information.

 - If you are outside the United States, you understand and agree that we store your information in the United States.

 When you apply to become a member, we will collect personal data as necessary to register the membership.
 Typical information required may be your name, postal address, telephone number and email address in order to establish the membership.

 We may ask you to provide us with additional information including:

 - Information that you provide by filling in forms on our website.
-This includes information provided at the time of registering to toastmasters.org, donating to The Smedley Fund, subscribing to services available on our website, submitting a Trademark Use Request, posting material or requesting further services.
+This includes information provided to donate to The Smedley Fund, subscribe to services available on our website, submit a Trademark Use Request, post material or request further services.
 We may also ask you for information when you enter a contest or promotion sponsored by us, and when you report a problem with our website.